solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

     | `streamlit` | 1.40.2 | Transforms Python scripts into interactive web apps. |
     | `uvicorn` | 0.32.1 | An ASGI web server implementation for Python. |

-## Create a Python function to vectorize text
+## Add a Python function to vectorize text

 The Python SDK for Azure OpenAI provides access to classes that can be used to create embeddings for textual data.
 This functionality can be encapsulated in a function in your Python code.